 Poor Good Company seems to be having a rough go of it in Goodreads reviews.
 People seem to think it doesn't live up Sweeney's smash hit debut, The Nest.
 Lucky for Good Company, I suck at reading books, so I haven't even read the much-acclaimed The Nest, so Good Company gets to stand on its own merits.
 And it has them!
 Frankly, the way that the plot unfolded, acquainting readers with the characters and the histories by spending time with each character reminded me a bit of Maggie O'Farrell's style, which I love.
 I love a story with layers that slowly pulls them off until the characters and their stories feel real, and I long for their redemption as much as they do.
 I love the slow burn of this style, and I love the payoff, the moment of redemption or the moment when that redemption at least seems possible.
 I think Good Company accomplishes that without making things that are hard seem too easy.

-In addition to what Sweeney does with her characters, I appreciated her talent for setting the scene as.
+In addition to what Sweeney does with her characters, I appreciated her talent for setting the scenes.
 The book takes place primarily in three places - California, where Flora and Julian are finally both making a good living after years as struggling theater actors; New York City, where both characters got their start in the theater; and Stoneham, an idyllic upstate New York farm that hosts a yearly outdoor, avant-garde theater production.
 Sweeney captures the languor of a countryside summer interrupted by the excitement of a theater production.
 She brings to life a California that was meant to be a temporary stop for Flora and Julia, but a sun-washed spot where they made a home.
 New York and the theater scene is arguably the most well-drawn, and Sweeney captures the excitement of the theater people with big ideas trying to make them work and eke out a living, the scraping and struggling for roles, the living in a miniscule apartment, but also the magic of when it all just works.

 I enjoyed Sweeney's sophomore effort, and if it is, indeed, the lesser of her two novels, then I imagine I'll quite love The Nest!